Updates

 2. Pass/Swap/Hand Them Down

-Before you decide to dispose of or recycle the clothes and textiles that you no longer use or wear, consider passing them on to a friend or a family member if they might be interested in them.
+Before you decide to dispose of or recycle the clothes and textiles you no longer use or wear, consider passing them on to a friend or family member if they might be interested.
 Remember to be honest about any damage and wash the clothes before you pass them along.
-There are also several online platforms that allow you to swap or re-sell your clothing, such as Depop, Thriftify, and Nuw to name just a few options available.
+Research shows that second-hand clothing is growing and will represent around 27% of the apparel market share by 2027.
+There are several online platforms that allow you to swap or re-sell your clothing, such as Depop and Thriftify to name just a few options available.

 Alternatively, you can also see if your friends and colleagues are up for swapping a few items.
 Invite them over for a few drinks and get the party started.
-This way you are giving your clothes a new life and everyone goes home happy with some new pieces they can add to their wardrobe for free!
+This way, you are giving your clothes a new life, and everyone goes home happy with some new pieces they can add to their wardrobe for free!

 3. Donate to Charity

-You can also donate clothes and textiles in good condition to local charity shops, as there are often non-profits and charities that would be extremely grateful for your donation.
+You can also donate clothes and unwanted textiles in good condition to local charity shops, as non-profits and charities would often be extremely grateful for your donation.
 Over 10 million garments per annum are handled via charity or second-hand shops.
 Using charity shops often means the sales from the clothing benefit causes in your local area or community.

-Some organisations accepting clothing donations are Enable Ireland, Oxfam, NCBI, Society of St Vincent de Paul (SVP) and Liberty Recycling.
+Enable Ireland, OxfamSociety of St Vincent de Paul (SVP), and Liberty Recycling are some of the organisations accepting clothing donations.
 The Charity Retail Ireland website will help you to find your nearest charity shops & clothing banks near you.

 4. Transform & Upcycle